Quantifying Knowledge Distillation Using Partial Information Decomposition: Explaining Knowledge Distillation

 where $\Delta_P=\{Q\in \Delta:Q(Y=y,T=t)=P(Y=y,T=t), Q(Y=y,S=s)=P(Y=y,S=s) \; \forall \; y\in\mathcal{Y}, t\in\mathcal{T} \text{ and }s\in\mathcal{S}\}$ i.e., $\Delta_P$ is the set of all joint distributions with marginals of the pairs $(Y,T)$ and $(Y,S)$ equal to that of $P$. \end{definition}

-A multitude of knowledge distillation frameworks exists which are based on maximizing the mutual information between the teacher and the student (i.e., $\mi{T}{S}$) \cite{variationalKD, contrastiveRepDistillation, chenWassersteinRepDistillation, milesInformationTheoreticRepDistillation}.
-While a distillation loss that maximizes $\mi{T}{S}$ can be helpful to the student when the teacher possesses task-related information, it creates a tension with the ordinary loss when the teacher has little or no task-relevant information.
+\textbf{Comparison to Existing Approaches for Knowledge Distillation:} A multitude of knowledge distillation frameworks exist which are based on maximizing the mutual information between the teacher and the student (i.e., $\mi{T}{S}$) \cite{variationalKD, contrastiveRepDistillation, chenWassersteinRepDistillation, milesInformationTheoreticRepDistillation}.
+While a distillation loss that maximizes $\mi{T}{S}$ can be helpful to the student when the teacher possesses task-related information, we show that it creates a tension with the ordinary loss when the teacher has little or no task-relevant information.
 Moreover, even though the teacher contains task-related information, the limited capacity of the student may hinder a proper distillation when this kind of framework is used.
-The following examples provide an insight in this regard.
-The proposed measure $\red{Y}{T,S}$ resolves these cases in an intuitive manner.
+The following examples provide critical insights, exposing the limitation of $\mi{T}{S}$.
+Our proposed measure $\red{Y}{T,S}$ resolves these cases in an explainable manner by succinctly capturing task-relevant knowledge.

 \textbf{Example 1:} (Uninformative teacher) An uninformative teacher representation (i.e., $T$ with $\mi{Y}{T}=0$) gives $\uni{Y}{T}{S}=\red{Y}{T,S}=0$ for any $S$, agreeing with the intuition.
 Hence, an algorithm that maximizes exactly the transferred knowledge $\red{Y}{T,S}$ will have a zero gradient over this term.
 In contrast, algorithms that maximize the similarity between $S$ and $T$ quantified by $\mi{T}{S}$ will force $S$ to mimic the uninformative teacher, causing a performance worse than ordinary training without distillation.
 As a simplified example, let $U_1, U_2 \sim Ber(0.5)$ and $Y=U_1, T=U_2$.
 Then, the teacher cannot predict the intended task $Y$.
-Note that in this case, $I(T:S)$ is not maximized when the student representation is $S=Y$.
+Note that, in this case, $\mi{T}{S}$ is not maximized when the student representation is $S=Y$.
 Instead, it is maximized when $S = U_2$.